wp-plugins/atomic-penguins-scroll-and-reveal/readme.txt.txt

 == Frequently Asked Questions ==

-= Can I create my own combination?=
+1. Can I create my own combination?

 No, but you can edit a combination and change its animations to get the animation that you want.

-= Can I use the element ID to customize its animations?=
+2. Can I use the element ID to customize its animations?

 No, you can only use the class name of the element.